Catch colon cancer early

-Our mission includes constant attention to prevention as well as treating existing diseases.
-We’re staffed by a team of professionals including board-certified gastroenterologists, internists and surgeons who bring training and experience to serve your needs.
+At the Digestive Disease Center, our mission includes constant attention to prevention as well as treating existing diseases.
+We’re staffed by a team of professionals, including board-certified gastroenterologists, internists and surgeons who bring training and experience to serve your needs.
 They are supported by nurses nationally certified in gastroenterology, specially trained registered nurses, licensed vocational nurses and technicians.

 Diagnosis and treatment for a wide range of conditions, including: